 Our Room Search section can help you answer this.
 There are many different places to start your search.
 The options include Student-Housing, Housing Corporations, Agencies, Antikraak, and Social Media.

 We should tell you that the student housing market in Maastricht gets busier and busier every year.
-It is much easier to find a room in May- July compared to in August and September.
+It is much easier to find a room in May-June (and even July, though be cautious of starting your search then) compared to in August and September.
 If you are looking later then be prepared to sub rent or stay in a hostel for a few weeks.

 There is a crossover period from the beginning of the introductory week INKOM (the second to last week of August) until halfway through September.
 This is when the old students haven’t left yet but all the new students have arrived.
 The housing market is very busy at this time, and it can be almost impossible for a new student to find a place to live.
 We recommend looking for a room earlier, or booking a room in a hostel until rooms become available later on in September.
 You can also check on the Facebook page Sharing is Caring to look for couchsurfing opportunities.
 Don’t worry- everyone finds a room eventually.

 However, hopefully you will receive your offer before this busy time and be able to find a room easily!
 In this situation, there are other things you should consider when choosing a room.

 First, location.
 Look at where your faculty is.
 If you are studying at FHML, then it will be a 20-30 minute uphill cycle home if you decide to live in the Emmaplein area- not impossible, and you’ll get strong thighs, but not too much fun in the rain.
 Most students studying at this faculty chose to live in the city centre, or the Scharneweg area.

 However, if you’re at SBE or FASOS, then Emmaplein and other inner city areas are only a 5-10 bike ride from your faculty!
 Perfect for if you forget to bring your laptop charger with you.
 However, living closer to the centre means higher prices and fewer recycling stations.